pepellou/knowledge/chess/faq.md

     Host the photo somewhere online (imgur.com or a similar website) Then, just put the URL to the image as biography in the lichess profile.

+## What is your favorite opening

+    I have no favorite opening.

 ## How can I follow your stream from mobile